andywiecko/BurstTriangulator/README.md

     // If true constrains edges defined in the Triangulator.Input.ConstraintEdges ConstrainEdges = false;
     // If true and provided Triangulator.Input is not valid, it will throw an exception.
+    // The error can be catch by using the `Triangulator.Output.Status`.
     ValidateInput = true;
     // Type of preprocessing algorithm, see the section below for more details.
     Preprocessor = Triangulator.Preprocessor.None;